Understanding Labor and Delivery Complications -- Diagnosis and Treatment

 Premature Rupture of Membranes (PROM)

-If the baby is mature enough to be born, your doctor may induce labor or do a C-section.
+If the baby is mature enough to be born, your doctor will induce labor or do a C-section if necessary.
 If the baby isn't mature enough, you may be given antibiotics to prevent infection as well as other medications to try to prevent or slow preterm labor.

 Umbilical Cord Prolapse